Best Self-Cleaning Kitty Litter Boxes

 The simple, no-frills mechanism inside the Omega Paw Roll’N’Clean helps you cut down on litter use and avoid scooping the poop at the same time.
 While this is a self-cleaning cat litter, it does need a bit of assistance.
 To make it work, you’ll have to roll it to the side, but you still won’t have to get up close and personal with your kitty’s number 2 so it’s a win.

 The grill inside the litter box collects clumped and solid waste and disposes it into a pull-out tray.
 The tray is located in the front and easy to access for emptying.
 The Omega Paw Roll’N’Clean will work with all clumping and silica litters.
+In addition to being affordable, this design is particularly suited to big cats or multi-cat households.

 With this self-cleaning litter box, getting rid of the waste is as easy as pulling a lever once a day.
 This will activate a seamless and noiseless process of litter sifting.
 The pan inside the box will rotate and empty onto an integrated sifter, separating clumped liquids and poop into a waste bin.
 This pull out bin is located on the bottom of the box and will hold up to 2 weeks worth of waste- for a single kitty.
 The clean litter is not wasted in the process but put back in the tray for your pet to use again.